September 10, 2024

 • Basic Edits: Cut out mistakes, long pauses, or any irrelevant tangents.
 Tools like Audacity (free) or Adobe Audition (a bit pricier) make this process pretty straightforward.

-• Enhance the Audio: Use noise reduction to clean up background noise and consider adding some compression to even out the audio levels.
+• Improve the Audio: Use noise reduction to clean up background noise and consider adding some compression to even out the audio levels.

 Finalizing and Formatting the Episode